Summer Band Camp

 Proper attire is a must.
 Jeans are NOT allowed at marching rehearsals.
 Color guard members should wear required rehearsal attire per color guard director.
-Sunglasses are required for all marching rehearsals, and we HIGHLY encourage all students to wear a hat during outdoor rehearsals as well.
-WEAR SUNSCREEN!!
-Students without proper attire will not be allowed to rehearse and will need to call a parent to bring it to school… your safety and health really is THAT important to us!
+Sunglasses are required for all marching rehearsals, and we HIGHLY encourage all students to wear a hat during outdoor rehearsals as well (in addition to using sunscreen).

 The safety and well-being of our students is of the utmost importance.
 Texas summers are always hot, making hydration and nutrition vital.
 Apply sunscreen in the mornings before you get to rehearsal and wear a hat and sunglasses.
 Eat breakfast each day and keep drinking water throughout the day, even when indoors.
 Bring a snack such as a cereal bar or energy bar to eat during the extended break during morning marching rehearsals.
 We have scheduled the majority of our outdoor rehearsals for the cooler morning hours and we will constantly monitor the temperature in case we need to move a rehearsal inside.

-Musicians should check the WHS Marching Manual that was sent out by Mrs. Dacy for a list of supplies that should be present on the first day of camp.
-All musicians (winds and percussionists) should have a Black three ring binder for their music.
+A band manual will be emailed prior to summer band camp which will include a list of supplies to bring on the first day of camp.
+All musicians (winds and percussionists) should have a black, three ring binder for their music.
 Winds will need flip folders and lyres for their respective instruments.
 Local music stores will assist you in finding the right lyre for your instrument.
 Brass players should obtain a B.E.R.P. for their instrument as soon as possible.

 Your show music and tech packets are available to print from the emailed Google Drive folder and are labeled by instrument.
-Wind players: you will be performing Part One from memory for your Varsity audition (it is short, so you shouldn’t have an issue memorizing it).
-For the audition, you may choose which part you would like to play.
-After we set the Varsity Team, we will assign parts to all players in the ensemble for show music.
-For now, go ahead and print out your Tech Packet and Part One music from the link, and have it ready for the first day of camp in your binder.
+Students will be notified of which parts they must perform during audition for varsity band.
+After we set the varsity band, we will assign parts to all players in the ensemble for show music.